RedsXDD/neopywal.nvim/README.md

 Custom color variables will be automatically exported with the `get_colors()` function and can used normally when using the imported color palette.

-There's also an additional set of color variables that are used for diagnostics and lsp related stuff.
+There's also an additional set of color variables that are used for various highlights groups to make the Neopywal colors more consistent.

 ```lua
 local C = require("neopywal").get_colors()